DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/CI showdown.md

     For the purposes of this article, unless otherwise specified, the terms "workflow" and "pipeline" will be used interchangeably.
 "CI/CD" is colloquially abbreviated to "CI".

 ## What is a CI pipeline?

-For those of you new to CI pipelines it's important to understand what they are & what they're used for, the main components, and how/why they're triggered.
+For those of you new to CI pipelines it's important to understand what they are, the main components, and how/why they're triggered.

 ### Pipeline components